 - The practice retains a copy of the completed report.
-The original report is sent to the Payment Processing Office at 300 George St. 6th floor with payments and receipts attached in the locked cash bag.
+The original report is sent to the Payment Processing Office at 100 Church Street South, Suite D-100 with payments and receipts attached in the locked cash bag.

-- Returned cash bags are to be logged in the Log book as received.
+Returned cash bags are to be scanned into the Cash Bag Access database system as received.
 Any cash bags not returned back to clinical practice after 5 days need to be reported to Payment Processing immediately.

 Practices maintain copies of the Enterprise report and accompanying receipts in the practice, filed by month, for 1 year.